donanhnguyen/blackjack/README.md

     <img src="/images/screen1.png" width="500px" height="450px"</img>
 </div>

 Created 2 arrays, one with 4 Suits and one with 13 Faces.
-Loop through both arrays and create 4 cars on each suit with each face value.
+Loop through both arrays and create 4 cards on each suit with each face value.
 Card is created as Object.

 ### 2. Shuffling the deck